hardwario/website/content/blog/2019-11-05-four-funny-games-for-tech-engagement-of-kids.en.md

 ![Dragon War](https://res.cloudinary.com/lukasfabik/image/upload/v1572973839/blog/Gift-for12-year-old-boy/image3.png)

 Dragon War is another simple game that children can program themselves.
-The BigClown Box also contains a **thermometer** that sends ambient temperature data** to a computer or mobile phone**.
+The HARDWARIO Box also contains a **thermometer** that sends ambient temperature data** to a computer or mobile phone**.

 After simple programming, kids sit around a table and take turns breathing onto the box.
 The computer display will immediately show **what temperature their breath is**.
 The kids can **compete for two titles** \- the champion of the hottest and coldest breath.
 They can also try what effect an ice cube or a hot chili pepper has on the temperature of their breath.